Request for Applications: HPDP Planning Grants

 - Communications: Ms. Julia Kimmel, HPDP Communications Specialist, works with Center staff to promote their research projects through social media, graphic design, and the HPDP website.

-- Data Capture: The Center’s Data Capture Services Unit is staffed by Anne Cole (manager) and Shannon Hales who have worked as a team for 10+ years.
+- Data Capture: Ms. Shannon Hales, Data Services Manager, leads the Data Capture Unit.
 This unit has a wealth of experience with Teleform® software for designing and scanning paper-based data collection instruments.
 This technology allows HPDP to process large volumes of data with speed and accuracy.
-In addition to Teleform®, the Data Capture Services Unit is gaining experience with REDCap, which broadens our data collection tools to include electronic data capture.
+In addition to Teleform®, the Data Capture Unit has gained considerable experience with REDCap, which broadens our data collection tools to include electronic data capture.
 HPDP utilizes web-based applications to manage research data for its projects.
 These data are secured on an encrypted MS SQL database server which stores all HPDP research data.

 - Qualitative Research: Dr. Maihan Vu directs the Qualitative Research Unit at HPDP and provides support to investigators in the planning, training, conducting, analyzing, reporting and dissemination of qualitative research.